go-acme/lego/docs/content/references/ref-file/_index.md

       memcachedHosts:
         - memcached:11211

-      # Tthe S3 bucket name to use for HTTP-01 based challenges.
+      # The S3 bucket name to use for HTTP-01 based challenges.
 Challenges will be written to the S3 bucket.
       s3Bucket: 's3-bucket'

   # The ID/Name of the challenge.